Scharnhorst-class cruiser: Armament

 The ships' main battery armament consisted of eight 21 cm SK L/40 guns, four in twin gun turrets, one fore and one aft of the main superstructure on the centerline, and the remaining four were mounted in single casemates located amidships.
-The turrets were the DrL C/01 type, which was hydraulically operated, and the mounts provided a range of elevation from -5 to +30 degrees.
+The turrets were the C/01 type, which was hydraulically operated, and the mounts provided a range of elevation from -5 to +30 degrees.
 The casemates used electric motors to train the guns, but elevation was hand-operated.
 These guns fired a 108 kg armor-piercing shell at a muzzle velocity of 780 m/s.
 The turrets had a maximum range of 16200 m, while the casemates could only engage targets out to 12300 m.
 The guns were supplied with a total of 700 rounds.

 The secondary armament included six 15 cm SK L/40 guns in individual casemates.
 These guns fired a 40 kg shell at a muzzle velocity of 800 m/s.
 They could be elevated to 30 degrees, which provided a maximum range of 13900 m.
 For close-range defense against torpedo boats, the ships carried a tertiary battery of eighteen 8.8 cm SK L/35 guns, which were mounted in individual casemates and pivot mounts in the superstructure.
 The 8.8 cm guns fired a 7 kg shell at a muzzle velocity of 770 m/s.
 These guns had a maximum elevation of 25 degrees and a range of 9100 m.

 As was customary for warships of the period, the Scharnhorst-class ships were equipped with four 45 cm submerged torpedo tubes.
 One was mounted in the bow, one on each broadside, and the fourth was placed in the stern.
-The ships were supplied with a total of 11 torpedoes.
+The ships were supplied with a total of eleven torpedoes.
 The C/03 torpedo carried a 147.5 kg warhead and had a range of 1500 m when set at a speed of 31 kn and 3000 m at 26 kn.